akshaykarthick/Data-Science-Blog-Post-Udacity/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Udacity courses for some of code ideas, and to kaggle/AirBnb for the data.
+Must give credit to Udacity courses for some of code ideas, and to kaggle for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/karangadiya/fifa19).
 Otherwise, feel free to use the code here as you would like!